calebd/robjc/Readme.markdown

 $ robjc generate
 ```

 Add `Resources/CMDResources` to your Xcode project.
-You might also want to add `CMDResources.h` to you prefix header.
+You might also want to add `CMDResources.h` to you prefix header and add the generated resources folder to your `.gitignore`.

 ## Usage